askorama/orama/README.md

 });
 ```

-If you are using Node.js without ESM, please see [build](#builds) section below on how to properly require Lyra.
+If you are using Node.js without ESM, please see [build](#builds) section below on how to properly require Orama.

-Lyra will only index string properties, but will allow you to set and store
+Orama will only index string properties, but will allow you to set and store
 additional data if needed.

 Once the db instance is created, you can start adding some documents: